javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 <div id="div"></div>
 ```

-In other words, strings are inserted exactly "as text", in a safe way, like `elem.textContent` does it.
+In other words, strings are inserted in a safe way, like `elem.textContent` does it.

-So, these methods allow to insert DOM nodes or text pieces at given places.
+So, these methods can only be used to insert DOM nodes or text pieces.

-But what if we want to insert HTML "as html", with all tags and stuff working, like `elem.innerHTML` does it?
+But what if we want to insert HTML "as html", with all tags and stuff working, like `elem.innerHTML`?

 ### insertAdjacentHTML/Text/Element

-There's a versatile method `elem.insertAdjacentHTML(where, html)`.
+There's another, pretty versatile method: `elem.insertAdjacentHTML(where, html)`.

 The first parameter is a string, specifying where to insert, must be one of the following: